Asharq Al-Awsat: Notable columns

 In 2016, Asharq al-Awsat published a report accusing Iranian pilgrims taking part in the Shiite Muslim commemoration of Arbaeen in Iraq of sexually harassing women, which was proven to be false, according to Agence France-Presse; the paper sacked its Baghdad correspondent over a report.
 The article had said that a World Health Organization report had described "unplanned pregnancies and [...] disease" seen "following the arrival of scores of unregulated Iranians to take part in the annual Shia pilgrimage to Karbala."
 According to the article, 169 unmarried women had become pregnant from the Iranian pilgrims.
 The UN's health agency said no such report had been published by WHO, and condemned mentioning its name in what it called "unfounded" news.
 According to Rana Sidani, spokeswoman for the WHO, the organization was "shocked" by the report.
 She said that they were "consulting with the Iraqi ministry of health on possible legal action against the paper."
 Haider al-Abadi, Iraqi Prime Minister, and "several other leading Shiite figures" condemned the Asharq al-Awsat's report and demanded an "apology".

 In April 2019, Saudi journalist businessman Hussein Shobakshi published a column in Asharq Al-Awsat in which he condemned the prevalence of anti-Semitism in Islamic culture.
 He claimed that this anti-Semitism had led to the Jewish exodus from Arab and Muslim countries.
 "The intensity of the Jew-hatred," he wrote, "disseminated by the media and art, literature, and political cartoons has reached a degree that cannot be ignored."
 He continued: "antisemitism in the Arab world is the product of loathsome, racist education that is rooted in the Arab mentality that is used to labeling people according to tribal, family, and racial affiliation, and according to the religious school which they belong.
 It is this education that prompted thousands of Jews were citizens of Arab countries to emigrate after the establishment of the State of Israel."

 Reputation and competition

-Though the newspaper is owned by Faisal bin Salman, and is considered more pro-Saudi than its rival Al-Hayat was, Asharq Al-Awsat has billed itself as the "leading international Arabic paper," as it was the first Arabic daily to use satellite transmission for simultaneous printing in a number of sites across the world.
+The newspaper is owned by Faisal bin Salman, and is considered more pro-Saudi than its rival Al-Hayat was.
+Asharq Al-Awsat has billed itself as the "leading international Arabic paper," as it was the first Arabic daily to use satellite transmission for simultaneous printing in a number of sites across the world.
 Media scholar Marc Lynch has called Asharq al-Awsat "the most conservative" of the major pan-Arab papers.

+The New York Times in 2005 called Asharq Al-Awsat "one of the oldest and most influential in the region."

 The paper's chief competitors in Saudi Arabia are Al Hayat and Okaz; globally, its chief competitor is Al Hayat, though it is often paired with Al-Quds Al-Arabi which is considered to be its polar opposite.
 According to this dichotomy, Asharq Al Awsat represents the "moderate camp" when compared to the "rejection camp" of Al-Quds Al-Arabi.